adammartin/py_docker_template/README.md

 ## Getting Started

+1. Clone the project
+2. Execute the following command at root of project to reset git and make it your project `rm -rf .git && git init`
-Clone the project and edit the file `bin/build_variables.sh`
+3. Edit the file `bin/build_variables.sh`

-Update the settings below to your desired values:
+4. Update the settings below to your desired values (and you are cooking with fire!):

 ```
 export MIN_COVERAGE_PERCENTAGE=0